 You will be spending a good chunk of time researching, reading, and writing about your topic.
-Therefore, it is important that you choose your topic strategically. - Choose a topic that you want to understand better. - Choose a topic that you want to read about and devote time to. - Choose a topic that is perhaps a bit out of your comfort zone. - Choose a topic that allows you to understand others' opinions and how those opinions are shaped. - Choose something that is relevant to you: personally or professionally. - Do not choose a topic because you think it will be "easy"; those can end up being quite challenging.
+Therefore, it is important that you choose your topic strategically, and the following prompts may help you to do that: - Choose a topic that you want to understand better. - Choose a topic that you want to read about and devote time to. - Choose a topic that is perhaps a bit out of your comfort zone. - Choose a topic that allows you to understand others' opinions and how those opinions are shaped. - Choose something that is relevant to you: personally or professionally. - Do not choose a topic because you think it will be "easy"; those can end up being quite challenging.